Fabio Pecchia: Managerial career

-Pecchia retired from playing football in 2009, and successively became Foggia's assistant coach.
+Pecchia retired from playing football in 2009, and subsequently became Foggia's assistant coach.
 He left his coaching post by mutual consent, together with head coach Antonio Porta, on 19 January 2010.

-On 18 June 2011 he was appointed head coach of Serie B club Gubbio.
+On 18 June 2011, he was appointed head coach of Serie B club Gubbio.
 He was removed from his managerial post on 16 October 2011 due to poor results.

-In the 2012–13 season he became the new head coach of Latina, helping the team earn Serie B promotion.
+In the 2012–13 season, he became the new head coach of Latina, helping the team earn Serie B promotion.
 From 21 June 2013, he has served as assistant coach for Rafael Benítez at his former club Napoli.
 From 3 June 2015 to 4 January 2016, he was assistant coach at Real Madrid under Benítez.
 When the Spaniard was announced as Newcastle United on 11 March, Pecchia was also announced as part of the coaching set up.

-In July 2016 he took over as new head coach of Serie B club Hellas Verona, with the clear goal to bring the club back to the top flight.
+In July 2016, he took over as new head coach of Serie B club Hellas Verona, with the clear goal to bring the club back to the top flight.
 He completed the 2016–17 Serie B season in second place, thus winning automatic promotion to Serie A in his first attempt, and was confirmed in charge of the club for the following 2017–18 top flight campaign.

-The following season he could not avoid the penultimate place and the immediate relegation, leaving the leadership of the team at the end of the championship after being long contested.
+The following season, he could not help them avoid relegation, and left the team at the end of the campaign.

-In December 2018 he was announced as coach of Avispa Fukuoka, a Japanese club active in the J2 League.He left the team on 3 June 2019, resigning for personal reasons.
+In December 2018, he was announced as coach of Avispa Fukuoka, a Japanese club active in the J2 League.
+He left the team on 3 June 2019, resigning for personal reasons.
 The following summer he returned to Italy, becoming the coach of Juventus U23, in Serie C. On 27 June 2020, he led Juventus U23 to winning the Coppa Italia Serie C with a 2–1 victory over Ternana.

 On 7 January 2021, he returned into management after being appointed head coach of Serie B club Cremonese.
 After guiding them to promotion to Serie A by the end of the 2021–22 Serie B season, he unexpectedly resigned from his post on 21 May 2022.

 On 2 June 2022, just a few days after leaving Cremonese, Pecchia was announced as the new head coach of Serie B club Parma.
+Later on, he led Parma back to Serie A, by finishing top in the 2023–24 season.